paldhous/ucb/2018/dataviz/md/class7.md

 ```

 The `summary` function will run a quick statistical summary of a data frame, calculating mean, median and quartile values for continuous variables:
-summary` function will run a quick statistical summary of a data frame, calculating mean, median and quartile values for continuous variables:

 ```r
 # summary of nations data